-In PPFA, an orientation parameter has been added to the PRINTLINE and LAYOUT parameters for page definitions and form definitions.
-You can create page definitions and form definitions that specify overlay orientation by using the OVROTATE keyword added to PPFA with APAR PQ17714.
+In PPFA, an orientation parameter is added to the PRINTLINE and LAYOUT parameters for page definitions and form definitions.
+You can create page definitions and form definitions that specify overlay orientation by using the PPFA OVROTATE keyword.

 If you are writing your own MO:DCA-P objects, see the extension to the Resource Object Include (X'6C') triplet of the Page Modification Control (PMC) structured field in Mixed Object Document Content Architecture Reference, or the LND structured field in the Advanced Function Presentation: Programming Guide and Line Data Reference.
 You can use the PMC structured field or the LND structured field to specify the Resource Object Include triplet orientation parameter.
 This parameter allows you to rotate page overlays.